Rockman-Blue/SANS-SEC504-CTF/10-dc1.issplaylist.com/dc1.issplaylist.com-Writeup.md

 * Points - 3
 * Answer - prosa

 The C:\Users directory on Windows contains information about the users who have accessed the system recently.
 I cd to that directory, and use the dir command to display the directory contents.
-The prosa account seems suspicious, since only Administrators should log onto the domain controller.
+I see an account that follows the ISS Playlist username convention found earlier in the CTF.

 ![397452871-1afc2f60-ff63-48e7-a7ad-92931701493c](https://github.com/user-attachments/assets/2301d135-6979-41e9-a895-9b166b9aa077)

-To give prosa the benefit of the doubt, I will check to see if they are part of the ISS Playlist Information Technology Team.
+Only administrators should log onto the domain controller, so I will check if the user is an admin in the IT team.
 I visit the company page at the site for ISS Playlist, which shows the name, email, and role for the employees of ISS playlist.
-From a previous challenge, I know that the user format is first initial followed by the last name.
+From a previous challenge, I know that the username format.

 ![Suspicious User-2](https://github.com/user-attachments/assets/faee73e6-de78-4ee7-8451-bb00f2247b1e)